-In November 2018, the Gutierrez Energy Management Institute (GEMI) in the Bauer College of Business at the University of Houston held a symposium and workshop on the infrastructure implications of the growth and transition of the US industry.
+In November 2018, the Gutierrez Energy Management Institute (GEMI) in the Bauer College of Business at the University of Houston held a symposium and workshop on the infrastructure implications of the growth and transition of the US energy industry.
 The participants identified a number of insights including:

-- US energy infrastructure is huge in scale and scope and critically important to the US economy, capital asset base, and international trade - Significant investment is required to maintain the reliability and resiliency of the existing infrastructure - Major investment will be needed in oil and gas production and export infrastructure to support growth - The electricity value chain will fundamentally change with the de-carbonization of generation and the electrification of many demand sectors although the pace of transition is uncertain - In addition to the major growth in renewable power generation, there are a number of new investment opportunities in distributed energy resources, carbon capture, use and storage, end use electrification and efficiency, and desalination - Significant changes in business models are likely to occur in the electricity value chain as well as personal mobility and provision of energy services.
+- US energy infrastructure is huge in scale and scope and critically important to the US economy, capital asset base, and international trade. - Significant investment is required to maintain the reliability and resiliency of the existing infrastructure. - Major investment will be needed in oil and gas production, export and refining infrastructure to support growth. - The electricity value chain will fundamentally change with the de-carbonization of generation and the electrification of many demand sectors, although the pace of transition is uncertain. - In addition to the major growth in renewable power generation, there are a number of new investment opportunities in distributed energy resources, energy storage, carbon capture, use and storage (CCUS), end use electrification, consumption efficiency, and desalination. - Significant changes in business models are likely to occur in the electricity value chain as well as in personal mobility and the provision of energy services.